Incoming exchange

 • Need visa: You will automatically also receive an entry visa when you have been granted a study permit.
 Read more about this at UDI's website.

-• Visa-free: You can travel to Norway before you have received an answer to your application if you don't need a visa to visit Norway (visa-free countries) or you already hold a visa or residence permit in Norway or another Schengen country.
+• Visa-free: You can travel to Norway before you have received an answer to your application if you don't need a visa to visit Norway (visa-free countries) or you already hold a visa or residence permit to Norway or another Schengen country.

 APPLY FROM NORWAY - IS IT POSSIBLE?